DigitalPasts/DigitalPasts.github.io/docs/projects.md

 ## Cuneiform Stroke Recognition (Marie)

 An OCR model for recognizing cuneiform signs from 2D or 3D images is one of the biggest *desiderata* for assyriology in the 21<sup>st</sup> century.
 Marie is an OCR model currently under development for recognizing cuneiform sign strokes from 2D images of cuneiform tablets.
 Cuneiform signs are created by different combination of a limited number of strokes: horizontals, verticals, obliques and diagonals.
 Marie is being trained to recognize and vectorize each one of these stroke types in a given image.
 At the next stage, we will train the model to also identify combinations of strokes as specific signs.
-For more information, see the designated website for that project with our collaborators at CULS Prague <https://cuneiform2d.wixsite.com/cuneiform>.
+See also the [designated website](https://cuneiform2d.wixsite.com/cuneiform) for the project with our collaborators at CULS Prague.

 ## Digital Cuneiform Paleography